 Both princes, while wielding as much control over the public environments they must operate in as possible, have long since begrudgingly accepted that undue interest in their actions and words was part of the deal.
 But Harry, who as the fiery younger brother inevitably attracted more of the scrutiny, admittedly had a harder time.
 He made headlines in 2004 for shoving a camera back in a pap's face after a nightclub outing, not long after the papers had complained about not getting enough access to the princes.

-Just last month Harry admitted to ITV that his mother's death is still "a wound that festers.
+During his tour of Africa in September 2019 with Meghan and son Archie, then 5 months old, Harry admitted to ITV's Tom Bradby that his mother's death was still "a wound that festers.
 I think being part of this family, and this role, and this job, every single time I see a camera, every single time I hear a click, every single time I see a flash, it takes me straight back.

 "In that respect... it's the worst reminder of her life as opposed to the best."